in

 These lights have non-invasive mounts that require nothing more than a few screws or even just strong tape.
 Make sure they are mounted properly on a clean surface to protect the safety of anyone passing underneath.

-The remote control removes the need for a light switch cord, or hard-wiring of any kind.
+The remote control removes the need for a luminaire switch cord, or hard-wiring of any kind.
 A strip of heavy duty velcro attached to the wall and to the back of the remote will help ensure you never have to stumble through a dark room looking for it.

-Wireless Ceiling Light
+Wireless Ceiling Type Lights

 Wireless ceiling lights run on electricity generated from batteries, rather than being hardwired into the electrical system of your home.